-In February 2013, the Company entered into an unsecured \$26.2 million multi-currency line of credit in China.
-The line of credit supports USD-denominated or RMB-denominated borrowing to fund working capital and operations for the Company's Chinese entities.
-Borrowings under this facility may be made for a period up to one year from the date of borrowing with interest on the borrowings incurred equal to US Dollar LIBOR on the date of borrowing plus a margin based upon duration.
+In February 2013, the Company entered into an unsecured \$26,200 multi-currency line of credit in China, which was amended in November 2013 to \$24,200 and is due on demand.
+The line of credit supports USD-denominated or CNY-denominated borrowing to fund working capital and operations for the Company's Chinese entities.
+Borrowings under this facility may be made for a period up to one year from the date of borrowing with interest on the borrowings incurred equal to U.S. Dollar LIBOR on the date of borrowing plus a margin based upon duration.
 There is no ultimate maturity on the facility and the facility is subject to periodic review and repricing.
 The Company is not required to comply with any financial covenants as part of this agreement.
-During fiscal 2013, the maximum amount outstanding was \$11,613, comprised entirely of USD-denominated borrowings, which was the balance outstanding at July 31, 2013.
-As of July 31, 2013, there was \$14,587 available for future borrowing under this credit facility.
+During fiscal 2014, the maximum amount outstanding was \$19,422, which was also the outstanding balance as of July 31, 2014.
+This was comprised of \$6,923 USD-denominated borrowings and \$12,499 USD equivalent of CNY-denominated borrowings.
+As of July 31, 2014, there was \$4,778 available for future borrowing under this credit facility.